pablop16n/web-docs-scorer/README.md

 |---|---|
 | 6.5 * 0.24| 1.5 |

-This document is considere an undesirable document.
+This document is considered an undesirable document.

 ## Usage